hbctraining/Training-modules/Accessing_public_genomic_data/lessons/accessing_public_data.md

 curl -O ftp://ftp.ncbi.nlm.nih.gov/geo/series/GSE50nnn/GSE50499/suppl/GSE50499_GEO_Ceman_counts.txt.gz
 ```

-Unfortunately, we cannot download folders with `curl`, but for MacOS, the [Homebrew package manager](https://brew.sh/) is a wonderful way to install programs/commands that may not be installed on your operating system, such as `wget`.
+Unfortunately, we cannot download folders with `curl`; however, for MacOS, the [Homebrew package manager](https://brew.sh/) is a wonderful way to install programs/commands that may not be installed on your operating system, such as `wget`.

-It's worth noting that we don't need to navigate the FTP site to find individual files to download, since the link on the GEO site should directly link to the file.
+Also, it's worth noting that we don't need to navigate the FTP site to find individual files to download, since the link on the GEO site should list a link to the file.
 By right-clicking on the `ftp` link on GEO, you can copy the 'ftp address' to use with the `wget` or `curl` command.

 <img src="../img/geo_ftp_cl.png width="300">